fastats/learning/performance/2017_06_performance_basics/readme.md

 This section is purely to gain a basic understanding of assembly structure, and to be able to debug some loops.

-To start with, you will need to ensure you have `NASM` installed - `NASM` is the netwide assembler, this lets us write code at almost the lowest level possible, and is useful in order to understand the reasons for performance limitations in current CPU architectures.
+To start with, you will need to ensure you have [`NASM`](www.nasm.us) installed - `NASM` is the netwide assembler, this lets us write code at almost the lowest level possible, and is useful in order to understand the reasons for performance limitations in current CPU architectures.

 To install NASM, go to `www.nasm.us` and download the latest version.
-This should work on any major operating system, and the code we write will be largely OS-independent (if you're on Windows you may have some differences).
+This should work on any major operating system, and the code we write will be largely OS-independent (if you're on Windows you may have some changes to make).

 Open a command line and type `nasm` or `./nasm` in the correct directory, and confirm that you get an output like this: